sourcefrog/cargo-mutants/book/src/limitations.md

 `#[cfg(target_os = "linux")]`.
 It will report functions for other platforms as missed, when it should know to skip them.

+### Support for other build tools

+cargo-mutants currently only works with Cargo, but could in principle be extended to work with other build tools such as Bazel.

+cargo-mutants contains two main categories of code, which are mostly independent:

+1. Code for reading Rust source code, parsing it, and mutating it: this is not specific to Cargo.

+2. Code for finding the modules to mutate and their source files, finding the tree to copy, adjusting paths after it is copied, and finally running builds and tests.
+This is very Cargo-specific, but should not be too hard to generalize.

+The main precondition for supporting Bazel is a realistc test case: preferably an open source Rust tree built with Bazel, or at least a contributor with a Bazel-based Rust tree who is willing to help test and debug and to produce some test cases.

+(See <https://github.com/sourcefrog/cargo-mutants/issues/77> for more discussion.)

 ## Caution on side effects

 cargo-mutants builds and runs code with machine-generated modifications.
 This is